+285. Phonics/Word Identification 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Rationale and approaches for teaching phonics will be emphasized as will stages in decoding, phonic elements, phonemic awareness, instructional strategies, and scope and sequence of phonics instruction.
 Other word identification strategies to be taught include context clues, sight words, and structural and morphemic analysis.
-Appropriate use of software to enhance and support strategies and skills will be examined.
 Assessment and evaluation of word identification strategies will be targeted.
 Required field experience.
-Prerequisites: 2.75 GPA, C- or higher in PSY 101, EDU 220, Corequisite: EDU 230.
+Prerequisites: 2.85 GPA, C- or higher in EDU 220.
+Corequisite: EDU 230.
 (Fall, Spring)

-320. Family Systems/Social Issues in Early Childhood 3 credit hours.
+320. Family Systems/Social Issues 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
 Explores the sociocultural context of the family, school and community as pertinent influences on learning and essential to the role of the teacher, paraprofessional or any professional working with children and their families.
-Emphasis will be on the cultural, linguistic, and ability diversity of children, families, and communities, and intentional research based practices for effective family and community partnerships are included to assist students in establishing a deeper awareness of family systems, effective home/school communication and collaborative practices.
+Emphasis will be on the cultural, linguistic, and ability diversity of children, families, and communities. and intentional research based practices for effective family and community partnerships are included to assist students in establishing a deeper awareness of family systems, effective home/school communication and collaborative practices.
 Students will recognize their essential role in effective partnerships and communication with families.
 This course supports teacher candidate's respect for diversity and anti-biased approaches, awareness of public policy and advocacy issues; and methods for supporting diverse learners and their families.
-Prerequisites for Licensure Candidates: 3.0 GPA, junior status, and C- or higher in both PSY 101 and EDU 230.
-Prerequisites for all other students: 3.0 GPA, junior status, and PSY 206.
+Prerequisites: 2.85 GPA, and C- or higher in EDU 230.
 (Fall)

-350. Curriculum and Methods for Mild/Moderate Disabilities 3 credit hours.
-Recitation: 2.5.
+350. Curriculum and Instructional Methods for Students with Mild/Moderate Disabilities 3 credit hours.
+Recitation: 2.8.
 Laboratory: 0.
-Alternative Mode: 0.5
+Alternative Mode: 0.2.